rodeoflagellum/rodeoflagellum.github.io/_drafts/meta.md

 existing methods; measuring how good I am at forecasting; developing new methods of forecasting; and evaluating where I went wrong

+Have multiple site versions; one just black text one with pcitures

 Have something if your posted this elsewhere
 Follow Gwern's checklists